-This multicast shares the stream InfiniteCSTicks2Cores by exposing it as the input (i.e. s in this example) to its argument.
-The stream valued function computed by the argument is the output after all the different copies of s have been brought back together.
+This Multicast shares the stream infiniteContextSwitch by exposing it as the input (in this example, “s”) to its argument lambda.
+The stream valued function computed by the argument lambda is the output after all the different copies of s have been brought back together.
 In this case, the two copies of s are brought back together using ClipEventDuration, whose output is returned by the passed function.

 ShiftEventLifetime